This article is the result of our search for the best camping grill.

 It’s packable shape and compact size means you can store it with ease when you’re not using it.
 Additionally, the plated steel foldable legs pivot to lock the lid in place during travel, with a handy carrying handle on top.
 This ensures that you can carry it around securely.

-Measuring just 12.2 inches by 21 inches by 14.5 inches and weighing only 14.5 pounds, it may seem small, but it offers a respectable 160 sq. in. cooking surface, enough to cook a good 6 burgers or up to 4 decent sized steaks.
+Measuring just 12.2 inches by 21 inches by 14.5 inches and weighing only 14.5 pounds, it may seem small, but it offers a respectable 160 sq.
+In.
+Cooking surface, enough to cook a good 6 burgers or up to 4 decent sized steaks.

-The grill’s ventilation system is comprised of two vents on the top and two vents on the sides.
+The grill’s ventilation system consists of two vents on the top and two vents on the sides.
 These allow you a very workable and decent way to adjust the temperature while you’re grilling.
 And when you’re done and need to extinguish the coals, simply close these vents and the lid.

-The size of the girll and the number of vents also allow you to cook food indirectly, or to do some low n slow smoking quite successfully.
+The size of the grill and the number of vents also allow you to cook food indirectly, or to do some low n slow smoking quite successfully.
 I personally own one, and love this fact more than anything.

-This product is relatively heavy for its compact size which speaks of it’s quality and good materials used, backed up a Weber 10-year warranty.
+This product is relatively heavy for its compact size which speaks of its quality and good materials used, backed up a Weber 10-year warranty.